jgreitemann/jgreitemann.github.io/_posts/2018-10-21-type-safety-variants-and-visitors.md

-Rather than relying on dynamic polymorphism, `std::variant` uses the visitor pattern to achieve the same thing with static polymorphism (i.e. generic programming). [`std::visit`][3] is called upon an arbitrary variant and a visitor functor which similarly provides overloads of the call operator (but is not derived from any interface).
+Rather than relying on dynamic polymorphism, `std::variant` uses the visitor pattern to achieve the same thing with static polymorphism (i.e. generic programming). [`std::visit`][3] is called on an arbitrary variant and a visitor functor which similarly provides overloads of the call operator (but is not derived from any interface).
 Internally, `std::visit` will use `holds_alternative` successively and call the visitor with a reference to its contents.
 This ensures that the visitor handles all alternatives of the variant, giving a hard compiler error should any overload be missing.
-The call of the visitor is dispatch statically, meaning no vtable lookups are necessary, the function bodies can be inlined and branch prediction and vectorization can be used.
+The call of the visitor is dispatched statically, meaning no vtable lookups are necessary, the function bodies can be inlined and branch prediction and vectorization can be used.

 The equivalent to the above example program, realized with variants, becomes